 Number of bedrooms, bathrooms and fireplaces

-Quality of roofing, foundation, plumbing and HVAC
+Roofing, foundation, plumbing and HVAC quality

-Built-ins and upgrades to the original home
+Upgrades to the original home

 An appraisal also evaluates comparable homes in your area, meaning appraisers will analyze at least three recently closed sales to help estimate your home's value.